Justus of Tiberias: Justus accused of being responsible for the revolt

 However, despite Josephus' efforts to blame Justus for the uprising in Galilee, several facts he mentions in his Vita contradict this accusation.
 Thus, Justus was opposed to the destruction of Herod's palace in Tiberias, whereas on the contrary Josephus tried to obtain its destruction from the Council of the city.
 Josephus himself says that Justus was not a member of the pro-war faction, but the leader of a faction in intermediate positions.
 It is also possible that this third party is an invention of Josephus who could not make Justus the leader of the revolutionary party because it was far too well known that its leader was Jesus son of Sapphia.
 Some of Justus' close relatives were also killed by the revolutionaries in Gamla.
-Furthermore, Josephus states that he took him prisoner along with all the members of the council of Tiberias, because due to the invincibility of the Romans, this council had secretly pledged allegiance to King Agrippa and demanded that he send forces to take control of the city.
-Josephus would then have released them, recommending that they show duplicity because if he was well aware of the invincibility of the Romans, they had to pretend to support the war against Rome because of the "brigands" (lestai) Josephus appropriates here “the discriminatory vocabulary of the Romans.
+Furthermore, Josephus states that he took him prisoner along with all the members of the council of Tiberias, because due to the invincibility of the Romans, this council had secretly pledged allegiance to King Agrippa and demanded that he send forces to take control of the city.Flavius Josephus, Autobiographie, § 155-158 and 175-176.
+Josephus would then have released them, recommending that they show duplicity because if he was well aware of the invincibility of the Romans, they had to pretend to support the war against Rome because of the "brigands" (lestai)"When I arrived at Tarichea, I made my prisoners come to dine with me, between whom were Justus and Pistus, his father, and told them that I knew like them what was the power of the Romans; but that the large number of rebels prevented me from showing my feelings, [176] and that I advised them to remain like me in silence, while waiting for a better time; that, however, they must have been very glad to have me as their governor, since no one else could treat them better." cf. Flavius Josephus, Autobiographie, § 175-176.
+Josephus appropriates here “the discriminatory vocabulary of the Romans.
 On several occasions in The Jewish War, he calls "brigands" the Jewish rebels, such as the Sicarii, the Zealots or the members of the Fourth philosophy.
 For Shaye J. D. Cohen, those who are called “brigands” in this passage were Josephus' own followers at the material time.
-Finally, even before Vespasian's offensive in Galilee (spring 67), Justus was no longer in Tiberias, but had joined King Agrippa in Beirut, when the latter was going to join his army with Vespasian's three legions to begin the reconquest of all of Palestine, starting with Galilee.
+Finally, even before Vespasian's offensive in Galilee (spring 67), Justus was no longer in Tiberias, but had joined King Agrippa in BeirutFlavius Josephus, Autobiographie, § 357. when the latter was going to join his army with Vespasian's three legions to begin the reconquest of all of Palestine, starting with Galilee.

-After the Great Jewish Revolt (66-70), he was imperial secretary at the court of Agrippa, king of Batanea and the eastern part of Galilee (Vita 356).
+After the Great Jewish Revolt (66-70), he was imperial secretary at the court of Agrippa,. king of Batanea and the eastern part of Galilee (Vita 356).